pavansatya/NutriWeb/Limitations.md

 - We performed an audit of all columns and identified those that were completely null.
 Such columns were removed from the cleaned dataset.
 This cleanup reduced confusion and improved computational efficiency.

 ## Limitations We Could Not Fully Tackle
 ### Persistent Missing Scores and Labels: We could not fully recover nutrition scores or labeling data for entries where the source never provided them.
-Some analyses must simply exclude these products.
 ### Ingredients and Allergens Gaps: Products lacking ingredient lists or allergen data remain incomplete.
 Without external data sources or manual entry, these gaps cannot be auto-filled.
 ### Zero vs. Missing Ambiguity: Despite heuristic rules, we cannot be certain in all cases whether a zero is real or missing.
-This inherent ambiguity persists, and analysts must remain cautious.
 ### Carbon-Footprint Coverage: Given the scarcity of carbon footprint data, we cannot retrofit accurate environmental scores.
 Any ecological impact analysis is limited to categories or proxies, not product-specific values.
 ### Additives: As the risk levels of additives fickle, this might be a limitation.
 For example, according to latest scientific studies, some additives which were classified as higher risk are now classified as low risk.